skwasjer/MockHttp/README.md

 # MockHttp

-.NET library to mock HTTP responses for any HTTP client (`HttpClient`, `WebRequest`, `RestClient`, etc.)  and verify request expectations with an experience inspired by Moq.
+Collection of .NET libraries to mock HTTP responses for any HTTP client (`HttpClient`, `WebRequest`, `RestClient`, etc.)  and verify request expectations with an experience inspired by Moq.

 ---